 - Ich habe dich schlafen lassen.

-It’s the infinitive lassen instead of ge-form gelassen.
-The official jargon term for that is “Ersatzinfinitiv (substitute infinitive) and this pheromone doesn’t only occur with lassen but also with the modal verbs (können, wollen, and so on) and a few others like sehen or hören…. oh… make that phenomenon.
+We’re using the infinitive, the dictionary form, instead of the ge-form.
+The official jargon term for that is “Ersatzinfinitiv” (substitute infinitive) and this phenomenon doesn’t only occur with lassen but also with the modal verbs and a few others like sehen or hören.

 - Ich habe mir die Haare schnei–den lass-en.

 - “Did you really paint your room pink.”